JuLuSiLi/.github/profile/README.md

 # :wave: This is us!

-We are five and long-term friends from Germany with a common interest in programming.
+We are five students and long-term friends from Germany with a common interest in programming.
 Together, we work on all sorts of projects, whenever we have a "nice idea" over one or two beers.

 We hope you find these projects interesting or useful, because we surely do!